The ghouls of social 👻

 Social media actually started in 1978, when two computer hobbyists invented the computerised bulletin board system (BBS).
 This was used to inform friends of meetings, make announcements, and share information.
 Sound familiar?

-Fast forwarding through the beautiful internet timeline we get to see GeoCities, Blogger, AOL, Friendster, Hi5, Digg.
+Fast forwarding through the beautiful internet timeline have seen the likes of GeoCities, Blogger, AOL, Friendster and Meerkat come and go.

 MSN messenger has a warm place in every user's heart.
 Launched in 1999 by Microsoft, MSN messenger was a instant messaging client which took the world by storm.
 In 2005 it had over 330 million active monthly users and was a big part of everybody's lives.